Agent: Clare Alexander

 Aitken Alexander Associates Ltd

 t: 020 7373 8672

 writer, researcher and academic

-Dr Kate Teltscher is an Emeritus Fellow in the School of Humanities at the University of Roehampton, Visiting Researcher at the Royal Botanic Gardens, Kew, and Fellow of the Royal Historical Society.
+Dr Kate Teltscher is an Emeritus Fellow in the School of Humanities at the University of Roehampton, Honorary Research Associate at the Royal Botanic Gardens, Kew, and Fellow of the Royal Historical Society.
 As a cultural historian, her research has focused on colonial contact between Britain and Asia and she is the author of two acclaimed books, India Inscribed: European and British Writing on India, 1600-1800 and The High Road to China: George Bogle, the Panchen Lama and the First British Expedition to Tibet, which was shortlisted for the James Tait Black Memorial Prize for Biography.
 She has edited Henry Yule and A. C. Burnell’s legendary lexicon, Hobson-Jobson: The Definitive Glossary of British India.
 Her latest book is Palace of Palms: Tropical Dreams and the Making of Kew.
 She lives in south-west London with her family.